ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/_index.md

 ---
 title: Introduction to SIMD.info

-draft: true
 cascade:
-    draft: true

 minutes_to_complete: 30

-who_is_this_for: This is for advanced topic for software developers interested in porting SIMD code across Arm platforms.
+who_is_this_for: This is for software developers interested in porting SIMD code across Arm platforms.

 learning_objectives:
-    - Learn how to use SIMD.info’s tools and features, such as navigation, search, and comparison, to simplify the process of finding equivalent SIMD intrinsics between architectures and improving code portability.
+    - Describe how to use SIMD.info’s tools and features, such as navigation, search, and comparison, to simplify the process of finding equivalent SIMD intrinsics between architectures and improving code portability.

 prerequisites:
     - A basic understanding of SIMD.
-    - Access to an Arm platform with SIMD supported engine, with recent versions of a C compiler (Clang or GCC) installed.
+    - Access to an Arm platform with a SIMD supported engine, with recent versions of a C compiler such as Clang or GCC installed.

-author_primary: Georgios Mermigkis & Konstantinos Margaritis, VectorCamp
+author_primary: Georgios Mermigkis and Konstantinos Margaritis, VectorCamp

 ### Tags
 skilllevels: Advanced
 subjects: Performance and Architecture
 armips:
-    - Aarch64
+    - AArch64
-    - Armv8-a
+    - Armv8-A
-    - Armv9-a
+    - Armv9-A
 tools_software_languages:
     - GCC
     - Clang